grote/Transportr/README.md

 ## Contribute

+Transportr is developed entirely by volunteers who like what they are doing.
+Contributions should be fun.
+They are both encouraged and appreciated.
+Contributing guides are written in detail on [our website](https://transportr.app/contribute/).

+* The easiest way to contribute to Transportr is to tell everybody about it.
+You can post about it on social media or even better show your friends and family that it exists and how to use it.
 * If you find any issues with this app, please report them at [the issue tracker](https://github.com/grote/Transportr/issues).
 Contributions are both encouraged and appreciated.
+Included screenshots are also always welcome to illustrate your description.
+* Rate it in Google Play and if you have a little more time also write a short review about it.
+* Rest new versions of Transportr before they are released to the general public.
 * If you like to contribute please [check the website](https://transportr.app/contribute) for more information.
+* People with design skills are encouraged to contribute and help making Transportr look even better.

 ## Building From Source